Introduction

 6. Seeking professional help

 Seeking professional help from counsellors and therapists can be a great way of treating sleep maintenance and sleep-onset insomnia.
 Practitioners usually use Cognitive Behavioural Therapy for insomnia.
-It helps improve sleep hygiene, provides relaxation training, and enables us to reduce our medication content.
-It addresses the underlying issues of sleep.
+It helps improve sleep hygiene, provides relaxation training, enables us to reduce our medication content and addresses the underlying issues of sleep.
 It also addresses mental health issues that may be preventing us from sleeping.

 Conclusion